quantform/quantform/README.md

 npm i @quantform/cli -g
 ```

-Scaffold a new sample project:
+Scaffold a new sample project in project directory:

 ```
-qf new <project_name>
+qf new
 ```

 Download historical data for backtest purposes: